Absentee Shawnee Tribe of Indians: Government

 The Absentee Shawnee Tribe has all the inherent powers of sovereignty held prior to the Constitution of the United States.
-Such powers include adopting and operating a form of government of its choosing, defining the conditions of tribal membership, regulating domestic relations of its members, levying taxes, regulating property within its jurisdiction, and controlling the conduct of membership by legislation and a justice system.
+Such powers include adopting and operating a form of government of its choosing, defining the conditions of tribal enrollment, regulating domestic relations of its citizens, levying taxes, regulating property within its jurisdiction, and controlling the conduct of citizens by legislation and a justice system.

 Its chosen form of government evolved over the first half of the 20th century.
 In 1938, the current government was formalized under a constitution written to provide statutory authority.
 The current constitution was ratified on December 5, 1938, and it was last amended on August 13, 1988.

 The tribal government is composed of two separate branches: the legislative/executive branch (also referred to as Executive Committee) and the judicial branch.
 In addition, an independent body, the 'Election Committee,' conducts annual elections.

 The legislative/executive branch has five members, all elected at-large: Governor, Lieutenant, Secretary, Treasurer, and Representative.
 Terms are four years.
 The Executive Committee sets policy, administers government programs, and executes the will of the tribal membership.

 The current administration includes the following: